 Under WIOA, partner programs and entities that are jointly responsible for workforce and economic development, educational, and other human resource programs collaborate to create a seamless customer-focused workforce delivery system that integrates service delivery across all programs and enhances access to the programs' services.
 The workforce delivery system includes six core programs (Title I adult, dislocated worker, and youth programs; Title II adult education and literacy programs; Title III Wagner-Peyser program; and Title IV vocational rehabilitation program), as well as other required and optional partners identified in WIOA.
-In Arkansas, these programs are administered by the Arkansas Department of Workforce Services (Titles I & III), the Arkansas Department of Career Education (Title II), Arkansas Rehabilitation Services (Title IV) and Division of

-Services for the Blind of the Arkansas Department of Human Services (Title IV).
-Through the Arkansas Workforce Center network, these partner programs and their service providers ensure that businesses and job seekers-a shared client base across the multiple programs identified above- have access to information and services that lead to positive employment outcomes.
+In Arkansas, these programs are administered by the Arkansas Division of Workforce Services (Titles I, II, III) and the Rehabilitation Services portion of Title IV.
+The Division of Services for the Blind administers the remaining portion of Title IV.
+Through the Arkansas Workforce Center network, these partner programs and their service providers ensure that businesses and job seekers-a shared client base across the multiple programs identified above-have access to information and services that lead to positive employment outcomes.
 Under WIOA, workforce centers and their partners: